jocelynmutso/documentation-test/src/markdown/002_input_and_output_types/001_number.md

-# Number type TODO
+# Number type

 ## Quick Summary

 * Number responses may only be whole numbers
-* Number return type is Integer
+* Number return type is `Integer`
-* Typical validation example can be seen at the bottom of this page TODO
+* Typical validation example can be seen at the bottom of this page

 ---